News has a kind of mystery

 ROMNEY REVILED BY ALL WHO KNOW HIM

 Before and after debates, rival campaign staffers note, Romney tends not to mingle with the other candidates — most of whom know each other professionally — preferring instead to keep close to his family and staff.
 And those same staffers delight in trading stories about Romney's odd behavior.
 The day before the Republican primary, Huckabee mocked Romney for ordering lunch at a Kentucky Fried Chicken, then peeling off the fried coating and eating it with a knife and fork.
+Presented with a golf club, Huckabee said he wouldn't be very good at the game: "I'd be like Mitt Romney eating fried chicken."

 [link]